akaritakai/HangoutsNET/web/README.md

 Additional Dependencies
 =======================
-The HangoutsNET Web Application runs best with Oracle's Java 8 JRE, and also requires nginx and IRIS dependencies to be configured.
+The HangoutsNET Web Application runs best with Oracle's Java 8 JRE, and also requires nginx, MySQL, and IRIS dependencies to be configured.
 A configuration file for nginx is shown in `nginx.conf` and IRIS instructions can be described at `https://github.com/atheme/iris`.

 Configuration
 =============